 Fault and liability can become contentious issues after a car accident.
 If an insurance company has denied your claim and stated you are at fault or the other driver was not negligent, contact us right away.
 You also should consult an attorney if two or more other vehicles were involved in the collision.

-Our car accident attorneys at Oronoz & Ericsson Injury Lawyers are highly experienced in investigating collisions and identifying ordinary and gross negligence.
+Our car accident attorneys at Oronoz & Ericsson, LLC are highly experienced in investigating collisions and identifying ordinary and gross negligence.
 We use the evidence available to establish liability and pursue the maximum compensation possible for your injuries.

 Call us any time of day at (702) 878-2889 to set up your free initial consultation.